researcher3407/HallucinationDetectionEditing/README.md

 ## Intro

 This is a repo for our hallucination detection and editing work in the finance domain.
-This repo includes information on synthetic data generation for training and evaluating our fine-tuned model on FinQA+TATQA.
+This repo includes information on synthetic data generation for training and evaluations of our fine-tuned small language models.

 ## Overview